E-fuels

 Jeopardise industry competitiveness

 E-fuels would also be the most costly CO2 compliance route for carmakers.
-It would cost vehicle manufacturers around €10,000 in fuel credits for the amount of synthetic petrol needed to compensate for the emissions of an efficient petrol car placed on the market in 2030.
-Burdening the European automotive industry with e-fuels credits would jeopardise its competitiveness and divert large investments away from the transition to e-mobility.
+It would cost vehicle manufacturers around €10,000 for the amount of synthetic petrol needed to compensate for the emissions of an efficient petrol car placed on the market in 2030.
+Burdening the European automotive industry with e-fuels solutions instead of electric cars would jeopardise its competitiveness and divert large investments away from the transition to e-mobility.
 Learn more about the true cost of e-fuels for cars.

 Too inefficient for cars